almende/eve/implementations/java/agents.md

 ### Create and Delete

-Once in its lifetime, an agent is created via the AgentFactory.
+Once in its lifetime, an agent is created via the AgentHost.
 On creation of the agent, the method `create()` is called once.
 This method can be overridden to perform setup tasks for the agent.

-At the end of its life an agent is deleted via the AgentFactory.
+At the end of its life an agent is deleted via the AgentHost.
 Before deletion, the method `delete()` is called once, which can be overridden to cleanup the agent.